There are many teaching and tutoring jobs available online.

 To apply to SkimaTalk, you must be a native English speaker; prior English teaching experience is not required.
 You have to record an introduction and take the SkimaTalk test.
 You set your own schedule and rate of pay.
 SkimaTalk takes a 20% commission from your hourly rate, so make sure you allow for this.

 Create Your Own Course

 There is an advantage to using Udemy.
 They have over 30 million students and have a lot of traffic coming to their site.
-Which means you will probably make some sales from this traffic.
-Udemy is a course marketplace and people may find your course when browsing their digital catalog.
+This means you will probably make some sales from this traffic.
+Udemy is a course marketplace, and people may find your course when browsing their digital catalog.

 You can price your course between $20 – $200.
-It’s possible to offer discounts and Udemy will market your course in their promotions.
-You can create your course for free but after that, they split revenue with their instructors.
+It’s possible to offer discounts, and Udemy will market your course in their promotions.
+You can create your course for free, but after that, they split the revenue with their instructors.